sbamihan/build/kafka-nodejs-tutorial/README.md

   ### 1. config.js

-   It constains all infrormation to initialise a new Kafka client instance.
+   It constains all infrormation to initialize a new Kafka client instance.

    ```javascript
    module.exports = {